agile-data-engine/ade-file-notifier-reference/README.md

 | `cron` | Yes | Cron expression for the schedule. |

 ## Source systems and entities

+Source systems and entities are the data source configuration for the notifier.
+This configuration corresponds to the source entities and source systems that have been configured in ADE, and the settings control the notifying and file load process.

 | Attribute | Mandatory | Description |
 | - | - | - |